Atreidae/BounShell/README.md

 <a href="https://github.com/Atreidae/BounShell">https://github.com/Atreidae/BounShell</a>

 ### Install required modules
+This is no longer required as of beta 0.6.4, BounShell will automatically prompt to install required modules when updating usernames.
-The current beta (0.6) doesnt automatially install the required modules (some of the code is there... but I'm still working on it) so you can install them manually with the following code
+Pre beta 0.6.4 modules werent automatially installed so you can install them manually with the following code

 ```PowerShell
 #Install the modules